Efficient methanol production on the dark side of a prestellar core: Column densities and velocity distributions

 The fractional $\meth$ and SO abundance distributions were determined by dividing the column density maps by the $N(\htwo)$ map shown in Figure~\ref{figure:line_maps}d.
 The fractional $\meth$ abundance map is shown in Figure~\ref{figure:xmeth}.
-The estimates are limited to the region with bright methanol emission, where the S/N ratio exceeds 3.
-The highest methanol abundances, $X(\meth)\sim 1\times10^{-8}$ (assuming equal abundances for the $E$ and $A$ types) are found at the eastern border of the core.
-The SO abundances are highest south of the methanol peak, with $X({\rm SO}) \sim 5-8\times 10^{-10}$, depending on the assumed $T_{\rm rot}$ (9 or 5 K).
+The highest methanol abundances, $X(\meth)\sim 8\times10^{-9}$ (assuming equal abundances for the $E$ and $A$ types) are found at the eastern border of the core.
+The SO abundances are highest south of the methanol peak, with $X({\rm SO}) \sim 0.7-1.0\times 10^{-9}$, depending on the assumed $T_{\rm rot}$ (10 or 5 K).